schlaepf/char_lstm_language_model/README.md

 ### Python source code (after 40 epochs)

 That's what the model produced after 40 epochs of training on python source code, given the character #.
-It wouldn't compile obviously, but again, it does look like python code.
+The code wouldn't run obviously, but again, it does look like python code.

 ```python